 The prescription for avoiding costly interest charges on credit cards is to maintain a rainy-day fund equal to about three months’ expenses, Walsh said.

 “If you have that buffer you’ll be able to pay that car repair or refrigerator,” Walsh said, without having plunge into card debt.
 Another important step is to manage debt by determining which cards carry the highest balances and interest charges and to pay them down first.

 Since the end of 2009, the amount of revolving debt held by households, chiefly credit card debt, has fallen 12.6 percent to $802 billion, according to unadjusted figures from the Federal Reserve.

 Some of the foundation survey’s findings point to benefits flowing from the CARD Act, said Kathleen Day, spokeswoman for the Center for Responsible Lending.
 The 2009 law, which took effect largely in 2010, limited late fees and over-limit fees, among other provisions.

 On the other hand, “there is some anecdotal evidence people are trying to manage their debt better,” Day said.
 Card users should remember that paying even a relatively small amount over the minimum will diminish the principal balance, making a big dent in interest costs over time.

 Card users in South Dakota, Iowa, Florida, Oklahoma and New Hampshire did best at paying more than the minimum, the survey found, while those in Nevada, Arkansas, Mississippi, Ohio and Kansas were most likely to pay only the minimum.

-Financial Protection Bureau Director Richard Cordray said in a speech May 29.
+The lack of savings highlighted by the foundation’s report points to the need for better education about personal finances, Consumer Financial Protection Bureau Director Richard Cordray said in a speech May 29.